nickrobinson251/nickrobinson251.github.io/now.md

 layout: post
 title: Now
 ---
-I recently moved to beautiful Edinburgh to study AI full-time until September 2018.
+I am living in beautiful Edinburgh and studying AI.
+I just finished exams and will be spending my summer researching reinformcement learning in the robotics department.